-Pupils in S5 &S6 will be offered a wide range of courses leading to SQA Scottish Certificate of Education awards at Advanced Higher, Higher, National 5 or National 4 awards as well as a number of vocational courses.
+Pupils in S5 &S6 will be offered a wide range of courses leading to SQA Scottish Certificate of Education awards at Advanced Higher, Higher, National 5 or National 4 awards as well as a number of vocational courses and National Progression Awards.
 This will depend on their progress and results from S4 and S5.

 Provision for the post 16 group is now organised on an area basis and a number of Gleniffer High School students travel to other schools or West College Scotland for one or more subjects.
 In the same way, students from other schools come to Gleniffer High School to study part of their course with our students.
-The arrangements for transportation and their cost is the responsibility of the authority.
+The arrangements for transportation and their cost is the responsibility of the authority, however in some cases pupils will be expected to use public transport to get to their place of learning.